gantry/docs/pages/01.gantry5/02.configure/12.positions/docs.md

 !!!
 Currently, the Positions area of the admin is only available in Grav.

 The **Positions** administrative panel is designed to create a functional positions manager within Gantry 5.
-This is especially useful Grav, which doesn't have a built-in modular positions management system.
+This is especially useful in Grav, which doesn't have a built-in modular positions management system.

 This panel enables you to create **positions** which can be assigned to a layout through the **Module Position** particle.
 You can create a new position, assign and configure particles within it, and give it a unique **key** which is used to link it to a **Module Position** particle in the **Layout Manager**.